chriskretler/vapoursynth-ubuntu-ansible/bionic/ansible/readme.md

 #### To-Dos:
-x 1. breakout plugins and scripts into separate groups of roles and places in the playbook.
-  - set variable when ubuntu paths and packages have been updated so plugins playbook doesn't need to do this.
-  - remove reboot
-2. ansible running locally
+1. ansible running locally
-3. ubuntu 20.04
+2. ubuntu 20.04
   - plugins needing meson >45:
    - dfttest
    - bm3d
    - mvtools
    - could install meson 48 in ubuntu 18.04 via pip.
-4. mvtools_tag: v23
+3. mvtools_tag: v23
-5. Only set the env var file once for all roles in a playbook.
+4. Only set the env var file once for all roles in a playbook.
-6. One readme
+5. One readme
-7. more instructive messages when ansible checks (like ld.so.conf) fail.
+6. more instructive messages when ansible checks (like ld.so.conf) fail.

 #### Where are vapoursynth and the supporting scripts installed?
 Based on this: https://wiki.debian.org/Python#Deviations_from_upstream